jaehoonx2/tizen_sensors/README.md

-# tizen_hr
+# tizen_sensors
-* A Tizen wearable application that retrieves HR data from a device and transfers into Android application (HelloAccessory Consumer)
+* A Tizen wearable application that retrieves sensors data from a device and transfers into Android application (HelloAccessory Consumer)
 * Samsung Gear Fit2 Pro is used in the project.
 * However, you may use other Tizen wearable devices if the devices support Tizen 2.3.2 at least.